kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 **Caution:** Refer to your phone's manual to identify the designed operating temperatures, do not exceed these when performing calibration.

+## Sensors > Camera
+Camera settings can be found in Trail Sense Settings > Sensors > Camera.

+### Augmented reality projection
+The projection method determines how points get displayed onto the camera view.
+If you are experiencing issues with the points not aligning with the real world, try changing the projection method.

+- **Estimated Intrinsics**: This is the default method and should work on most devices.
+It uses the camera's properties to estimate the projection.
+- **Manual Intrinsics**: This is similar to the estimated intrinsics method, except that the calculations are done by the manufacturer.
+On some devices this does not work correctly.
+- **Perspective**: This is a simple projection method that factors in the distance of the point from the camera.
+It is similar to intrinsics, but may be less accurate in some cases.
+- **Linear**: This is the simplest projection method (also the fastest).
+It does not factor in distances.

+## Sensors > Cell signal
+Cell signal settings can be found in Trail Sense Settings > Sensors > Cell signal.

+### Refresh signal cache
+Your phone reports the current cell signal strength, but it may be outdated.
+You can choose to forcefully refresh the cell signal cache to get the current signal strength.
+This feature is only used by the Paths tool (Backtrack) when Settings > Paths > Record cell signal is enabled.

 ## Privacy
 Privacy settings can be adjusted in Settings > Privacy.